SaltyShen/MoviesInThePark/README.md

 Finished on April 7 2020
 Update OCT 18 2020 - This is a much  easier project to create in  react than I imagined.
 I think I can create a really good web app in a week or so considering how little engineering this requires.
 (Seriously, imagine creating the entire Spotify app in react!?
 I sure did learn a lot though...)
 I think I'll update this in React tomorrow.
 Should take no time.

+I will declare a version 2.0 beta tomorrow!

 Added manifest functionality
 Maps API coordinates with API Query
 Markers can be removed via a button